-How a Fortune 100 Financial Services Company Reduced Its Attack Surface With Expanse
+Fortune 100 Financial Services Company Reduces Attack Surface

 Like most large financial institutions, this Fortune 100 financial services company has a complex network.
 From M&A activity to cloud development to securing critical suppliers, it was challenging for the company to identify and monitor all of its Internet-connected assets.
 And without a complete and accurate IT asset inventory, it was even more challenging to secure those assets.